oytisa/NRTLCTS/README.md

 or use the link  [https://oytisa.users.earthengine.app/view/forestcover ](url)

 # Landscape Change Explorer
+ The **Landscape Change Explorer** showcases various aspects of Earth Engine, including image analysis, time series analysis, charting, mapping, classification, and app development.
+The document is organized into a series of folders, each containing code examples and exercises that demonstrate different functionalities and techniques.
  Click "Land Cover Change (LCTS)" or click this link [https://oytisa.users.earthengine.app/view/forestcover ](url)
  ```
 Select zone/district